Pylons/pyramid/docs/narr/viewconfig.rst

   are just developing stock Pyramid applications.
 Pay no attention to the man behind the curtain.

+``accept``
+  A :term:`media type` that will be matched against the ``Accept`` HTTP request header.
+  If this value is specified, it must be a specific media type such as ``text/html`` or ``text/html;level=1``.
+  If the media type is acceptable by the ``Accept`` header of the request, or if the ``Accept`` header isn't set at all in the request, this predicate will match.
+  If this does not match the ``Accept`` header of the request, view matching continues.

+  If ``accept`` is not specified, the ``HTTP_ACCEPT`` HTTP header is not taken into consideration when deciding whether or not to invoke the associated view callable.

+  The ``accept`` argument is technically not a predicate and does not support wrapping with :func:`pyramid.config.not_`.

+  See :ref:`accept_content_negotiation` for more information.

+  .. versionchanged:: 1.10

+      Specifying a media range is deprecated and will be removed in :app:`Pyramid` 2.0.
+      Use explicit media types to avoid any ambiguities in content negotiation.

 ``exception_only``

   When this value is ``True``, the ``context`` argument must be a subclass of